sailfish009/bsdf/SPEC.md

 Mappings consists of the identifier 'm', followed by a size item that represents the length of the mapping `n`.
 After that, `n` items follow, each time a combination of a string that represents the key (a size + utf-8 encoded string), and the value itself.

+## Streaming

+Streams allow data to be written and read in a "lazy" fashion.
+This is currenly only supported for lists.
+Objects that are "streaming" must always be the last object in the file (except for its sub items).

+Streams are identified by the size encoding which starts with 255 rather than 253, followed by an unsigned 64 bit integer.
+TODO: closed versus open streams.